 By modern reckoning this 360 day solar year is three years and five months, the interval between the arrival of Cestius and the Roman army at Jerusalem in Tishri of A.D.
 66 to Passover of A.D.
 70 when the Romans began their assault on Jerusalem and Jesus the son of Ananus was killed.
 During this time, Jesus son of Ananus warned that the current war would soon make its way to Jerusalem.
 As explained in detail above, Jesus the son of Ananus prophesied openly for 1260 days.
 This 1260 day interval spans the time of the arrival of the Roman army at Jerusalem during the Feast of Tabernacles in A.D.
 66 to the beginning of the siege of Jerusalem in Passover of A.D.
-70 when Jesus was killed by the Romans, approximately 1260 days later.27
+70 when Jesus was killed by the Romans, approximately 1260 days later.28

 Revelation 11:3 says that the two witnesses prophesied in sackcloth.
 Sackcloth was the clothing of prophets (Zechariah 13:4, 2 Kings 1:8) and mourners (Ester 4:3, Daniel 9:3, John 3:6).
 Can one think of a more suitable garment for a prophet like Jesus son of Ananus whose incessant chant immediately before the fall of Jerusalem was “Woe, woe to Jerusalem!”?

 4These are the two olive trees and the two lampstands that stand before the Lord of the earth.

-A Preterist Interpretation, Exposition and Commentary of Revelation 11:4: As is the Case in Zechariah 4:11-14, the Two Olive Trees Symbolize the King and High Priest; Therefore, the Two Witnesses Appear to be One Man Jesus Christ Who is King and High Priest (Hebrews 5:10; 7:1) and Temple (John 2:19-21).
+A Preterist Interpretation, Exposition and Commentary of Revelation 11:4: Revelation 11:4 is a Clear Reference to Zechariah 4:11-14 in which the Two Olive Trees and Lampstand Symbolize the King, High Priest, and Temple.
+Therefore, the Two Witnesses Appear to be One Man Jesus Christ Who is King and High Priest (Hebrews 5:10; 7:1) and Temple (John 2:19-21).